Lamport Stadium

 Allan A. Lamport Stadium is a multi-purpose stadium on King Street West in the Liberty Village neighbourhood of Toronto, Ontario, Canada.
 It is the practice facility for the Toronto Argonauts of the Canadian Football League.
-It is also partial home for Canada national rugby league team.
+It is also a part-time home for the Canada national rugby league team.
 The playing surface of the 9,600 seating capacity stadium is also dually marked for soccer and field hockey.
 The stadium was named for long-time Toronto politician Allan Lamport, who was associated with sporting activities in the city.

 History

-Lamport Stadium was built during the winter and spring of 1974–1975 on the site of the Andrew Mercer Reformatory for Women, and opened on July 1, 1975.
+Lamport Stadium began construction during the winter of 1974 on the site of the Andrew Mercer Reformatory for Women.
+Construction was completed on July 1, 1975.
+The stadium was originally set to open in April 1976 but was officially opened on September 19, 1976.

 As part of a deal with the city to convert BMO Field to natural grass, Maple Leaf Sports & Entertainment spent CA$1.2 million adding a winter bubble to Lamport Stadium in the winter of 2009–2010.
 MLSE manages the operations of the facility during the winter season, when the field is covered by the dome and community soccer programs are held.

 Facilities

-Since opening in 1975, the playing surface has been artificial turf.
+Since opening in 1976, the playing surface has been artificial turf.
 Lamport Stadium's indoor field measures 68 metres by 105 metres, allowing a full eleven-a-side game.

 Sports usage

 Canadian football

 The home games of the semi-professional American football team Toronto Athletics Football Team were played at the stadium from 1993 to 1996.
 The team provided players looking to keep playing sought to be scouted by professional gridiron football teams.
-The Athletics won the Mid-Continental League Championship in 1993, and was ranked as high as 9th over all in the American Semi Professional Football Rankings in 1995.
+The Athletics won the Mid-Continental League Championship in 1993, and was ranked as high as 9th overall in the American Semi Professional Football Rankings in 1995.

 In 2018, the professional Canadian football team, the CFL's Toronto Argonauts, announced that they would use the stadium as their practice facility.